Alevhovic/SuperSimon/README.md

 # Complete

 - Build the repository
-- Add the "master of JS" as contributor
 - Build the HTML, CSS, JS files
 - A "little" design
 - Make the "rules" modal